 So what if your wireless adapter doesn’t support hosted networks?

 You could get a new USB Wi-Fi adapter that does support hosted networks.
 Check out this article that provides further details for USB Wi-Fi adapters.

 - Open the Troubleshooter by typing this same word in the search bar.

 - Select Network Adapter and press the Run the troubleshooter button.

 - Select the All network adapters option and click Next to go through the troubleshooter.

-3. Check the Internet Connection Sharing Service is on
+4. Check the Internet Connection Sharing service

 - If the service is disabled, select Manual or Automatic from the Startup type drop-down menu.

 - Click Start to kick-start ICS, and then press the OK button.

 If you encounter some kind of error with Internet Connection Sharing, take a look at this article to find a solution.